cobobc/cob_MilestonePJ_4/README.md

 *   As a Returning user, I want to search for specific type of beat using the search tool.
 *   As a Returning user, I want to navigate back to the beat store after adding a beat to my bag.
 *   As a Returning user, I want to be able to generate a new password if I forgot my original one.
+*   As a Returning user, I want to contact FOB via a contact form.

 #### Frequent User Goals

 *   As a Frequent user, I want to look through the store for new beats or genres.
+*   As a Frequent user, I want to add more reviews and read other reviews about beats.

 #### Admin User Goals